 The noise gate function on this pedal seems to be broken--the knob doesn't do anything.
 So I have no idea how well it would work otherwise.

-For power it takes a male 1/8" DC plug, not the usual Boss barrel type.
+For power it takes 9V DC but with a male 1/8" plug, not the usual Boss barrel type.
 The footswitch is not "true bypass", but the bypass is quite clean.
 The construction quality is a mixed story.
-When these classic older TC pedals are working, they are some of the best-sounding pedals you can find; but when they break, they are nearly impossible to fix, and TC charges a minimum of $100 USD (including postage) for repairs.
+When these classic older TC pedals are working, they are some of the best-sounding pedals you can find; but when they break, they are nearly impossible to fix, and TC charges a minimum of $100 USD for repairs.
+Plus TC customer service is terrible.
 I have now tried to make simple repairs on the Sustain+Para and the Chorus, and both times I had to give up in frustration.
 I sent the Chorus in to be repaired by TC, and they replaced the whole circuitboard; but then I mailed the pedal to a buyer in China, and it arrived non-functional.
 As much as I love the sound of these pedals, I don't trust their reliability.
 If you're a touring pro, bring backups.
-I just bought a second one for a backup for myself, and it arrived not working.
+I bought a second one for a backup for myself, and it arrived not working.
+Do not buy the reissue version for a backup, it is worthless.